-Given the increasing we would have predicted that cognitive load, specifically one which depletes the resources used for emotion regulation, would should result in a more negative valence bias.
-In other words, interpretations of emotionally ambiguous cues should be shifted towards more negative interpretationsPrevious work revealed, in contrast, no effect of load on subjective interpretations of surprised expressionsHowever, this study examined the effect of a non-emotional load (i.e., remembering a number sequence) on interpretations of surprised facial expressions.
-One potential explanation for is the domain-specificity of the cognitive load.
-In will engage a process similar to that, and in turn be more likely to interfere with the resources used for valence interpretations than a non-emotional load.
+Building on these findings, we would predict that increasing cognitive load, specifically one which depletes the resources used for emotion regulation (i.e., emotional load), should result in a more negative valence bias.
+In other words, the increased load will result in a decrease in regulation ability, which will produce more negative (default) interpretations of emotionally ambiguous cues.
+Notably, previous work has revealed that cognitive load does not impact subjective ratings of surprised expressions (Mattek et al., 2016).
+However, this study examined the effect of a non-emotional load (i.e., remembering a number sequence) on interpretations of surprised facial expressions.
+One potential explanation for the null effect on valence ratings of surprise is the domain-specificity of the cognitive load.
+In other words, it could be that an emotional load (i.e., attending to and assessing emotional images) will engage a process similar to that required for a positive valence bias, and in turn be more likely to interfere with the resources used for valence interpretations than a non-emotional load.

-Interestingly, while the previous work did not show an effect on subjective interpretations of surprised expressions, high alter response (computer mouse) trajectories, such that mouse movements were less drawn towards their modal response option (e.g., positive ratings for individuals with a positive bias; Mattek, Whalen, Berkowitz, & Freeman, 2016).
-That is, the cognitive load did not interfere with the tendency to interpret surprised expressions as positive or negative, but instead interfered with the (Mattek et al., 2016).
-Taken together, we predict that domain-general cognitive load (load that is irrespective of cognitive or emotional domain)The present study
+Interestingly, while the previous work did not show an effect on subjective interpretations of surprised expressions, the non-emotional load did alter the response trajectories.
+Specifically, high non-emotional load resulted in faster response trajections, suggesting decreased response competition (Mattek et al., 2016).
+Taken together, we predict that domain-general cognitive load (i.e., load that is irrespective of cognitive or emotional domain) will likely be associated with faster response trajectories, particularly diminishing the response competition evident on positive trials.

+The present study